inngest/inngest/docs/SDK_SPEC.md

 ### 5.2.1.
 Finding memoized Step data

-When a Call Request is made to an SDK, it can contain memoized data from previously-run Steps in the `steps` object passed, which is an object where the keys are hashed Step IDs and the value is either `null` or an object with either a `data` key representing success and the returned data, or an `error` key representing a failed step.
+When a Call Request is made to an SDK, it can contain memoized data from previously-run Steps in the `steps` object passed, which is an object where the keys are hashed Step IDs and the value memoized data that changes shape based on the op code being used.

-If an object with a `data` key is found, its value will be the result of that particular Step type [5.3], serialized as JSON.
+If an object with ONLY a `data` key is found, its value will be the result of that particular Step type [5.3], serialized as JSON.
 An SDK SHOULD make a Developer aware of this serialization process, as first-class entities such as class instances may be lost.

-If an object with an `error` key is found, its value will be the final error returned when attempting to run the Step, in the same error format used for reporting function failures:
+If an object with ONLY an `error` key is found, its value will be the final error returned when attempting to run the Step, in the same error format used for reporting function failures:

 ```tsx
 {